1. A miniature universe in your belly

 Excessive hygiene | Reduced microbial exposure |

-Frequent antibiotic therapies | Mass destruction, good and bad germs combined |
+Frequent antibiotic therapy | Mass destruction, good and bad germs combined |

 Studies link the decline in bacterial diversity to the rise of diabetes, obesity, autoimmune and neuropsychiatric diseases.